mxmoss/pnsqc2021/index.md

 Treat this token like a password.

 ## Ex.
 3) Add a new feature to the project

+Let's practice branching first

+From the git command line, find out your status

+    git status

+You may also use the branch command to show which branch you are in

+    git branch

+Create a branch called "feature-1" and switch to that branch

+    git checkout -b feature-1

+Switch between branches

+    git checkout main
+    git checkout feature-1

+Let's delete the feature-1 branch

+    git checkout main
+    git branch -D feature-1   (deletes the branch new-feature)

-//Make a branch so we can work safely
+Now, let's make a branch for you to work on

     git checkout -b my-feat1

-//Create the file learnings.txt
+Create the file "learnings.txt".
+Depending on your operating system there are different ways to edit a text file.
+Here are a couple examples:
 ### Windows:

     notepad learnings.md
 ### Linux:

     vim learnings.md
+or

-//Linux: nano learnings.md
+    nano learnings.md
 ### MacOS:

     vim learnings.md

-Add the following text:
+Add the following text, and then enter your own answers to the questions.
 - What did I learn from the workshop?
 - Did I have any un-met expectations?

 Save and exit editor

-//Verify that you have created the new file
+Verify that you have created the new file

     git status

-//Add the untracked file to the repo
+Add the untracked file to the repo

     git add index.md

-//alternatively, add _all_untracked files
+Alternatively, add _all_untracked files

     git add .

-//Commit the changes to the local repo
+Commit the changes to the local repo

-    git commit -m "my first commit"
+    git commit -m "initial commit for learnings.md. my first commit"

-//Push the changes to the remote repo
+Push the changes to the remote repo

     git push -u origin my-feat1

-//You may need to enter your github username
+You may need to enter your github username

-//Enter the previously generated token (PAT) in the password field.
+Enter the previously generated token (PAT) in the password field.

 ## Ex.
 4) Pull requests
 //In this exercise we issue a pull request to an upstream repository